 All International students are provided with medical coverage.
-You will be provided coverage through guard.me private insurance or MSP, depending on how long you will be in Abbotsford.
+You will be provided private insurance coverage or MSP (government Medical Services Plan), depending on how long you will be in Abbotsford.
 You will receive medical insurance information at orientation and your host parents will help you if you require medical attention.